hex-plex/Pong-ReinforcementLearning/readme.md

-#Pong based on Reinforced learning
+# Pong based on Reinforced learning
 I have tried baking a rudimentary RL environment and a agent recipe to learn more about the eco-system.
 I have made pong.py a environment which one can host either locally (localhost) or on  0.0.0.0 (LAN).Allowing to communicate to mainmodel.py which has to be connected to the same host and the same port.
-I have used a simple socket connection to transfer data rather than a flask/django backend as they are based on it giving a advantage of speed of communication. both the scripts have debug mode which allows one to see in which state or stage they are.
+I have used a simple socket connection to transfer data rather than a flask/django backend as they are based on it giving a advantage of speed of communication. both the scripts have debug mode which allows one to see in which state or stage they are in.
 ## Requirements
 This requires only few basic libraries it only runs on python3, rather a small update can make it compatible with python2.
 The libraries